wolipengbo/CircularFloatingMenu/README.md

 # CircularFloatingMenu

-An animated, customizable circular floating menu for Android, inspired by Path app.
+An animated circular floating menu for Android, inspired by Path app.

 ### Demo
  demo:<br/>